She (1935 film): Plot

-Leo Vincey is called from America to the family's ancestral estate in England where his dying uncle John Vincey and his friend Horace Holly convince him that his ancestor, also named John Vincey, found the secret of immortality nearly 500 years ago in the far north, though only his wife returned.
+A man named Leo Vincey is called from America to the family's ancestral estate in England where his dying uncle John Vincey and his friend Horace Holly convince him that his ancestor, also named John Vincey, found the secret of immortality nearly 500 years ago in the far north, though only his wife returned.
 Dying, she wrote a letter to her son describing their adventures, including the Flame of Life.
 Leo is shown a painting of his ancestor, which looks remarkably like him.

 Following the route outlined in the letter, Leo and Holly travel through frozen Arctic wastes, with a guide named Tugmore and his daughter Tanya joining them on their quest.
 During their travels, Leo and Tanya begin falling in love.

 They find a corpse wearing a gold chain and a sabre-tooth tiger, all encased in ice, all as mentioned in the letter.
 Tugmore attacks the ice with his axe for the gold, despite Holly's warning that any sound could trigger an avalanche.
 Holly is proved correct, and Tugmore is killed, but the avalanche reveals a passageway through the massive cliffs barring their way north.
 Inside the cave system, they encounter a primitive tribe and are about to be killed when they are saved by Billali and his soldiers.
 They are taken to the ancient city of Kor, following the standing order that all strangers are to be brought to its ruler, She Who Must Be Obeyed.

 She is immortal, due to her immersion in the Flame of Life.
 She believes that Leo is the reincarnation of John Vincey — her long-lost love — and vows to make him immortal too to rule by her side.
 Later, she reveals she killed John in a fit of jealousy.
 Tanya warns Leo that nothing human can live forever, but Leo cannot resist the temptation of eternal life.
 When She becomes jealous again, Billali suggests that Tanya be forced to replace the human sacrifice required to make Leo immortal.

 During the ceremony, Leo finally recognizes the veiled Tanya.
 He frees her, and the trio battle their way through the crowd and flee ... straight to the chamber containing the Flame of Life.
 She and Billali arrive by a shorter path.
 She asks Leo to step into the Flame of Life.
 To prove it is safe, She steps into the Flame herself, but her second immersion proves fatal: She ages with each eruption of the Flame, finally becoming a withered crone and dying.
 Leo, Holly, and Tanya escape and return to England.